aditik03/aditik03/README.md

 ## A bit about :smiley:

 #### :woman_student: I am an inquisitive learner.
-Enjoys those work where creativity and learning goes hand in hand making it more interesting and exciting to do.
+Enjoys the work where creativity and learning goes hand in hand making it more interesting and exciting to do.

 ### :rocket: Personal Information-
 - Name:  Aditi Khemka